usepat/soniccontrol/README.md

 ###### Commands:
 - ```frequency <Hz>```
-  Sets the frequency of a SonicAmp to the passed number, if it is possible
+⋅⋅⋅Sets the frequency of a SonicAmp to the passed number, if it is possible
 - ```gain <percent>```
   Sets the gain of a SonicAmp tp the passed number, if it is possible
 - ```hold <seconds or milliseconds>```